Kenny Rogers passed away on March 20, 2020. This article was originally featured in the Spring 2019 edition of Growing Bolder Magazine.

 I think I got my wisdom from my mother and my humor from my father.
 I think if you have a good sense of humor, you can overcome a lot of obstacles.
 If you can’t laugh at something, you’re going to be destined to stay there.
 I say no matter what hits you, it’s temporary if you let it be temporary.
 It’s permanent if you let it be permanent.

 For more great stories like this, click here to subscribe to the digital or print editions of Growing Bolder Magazine.
 All past issues of GB Magazine, including the one that features this article, are also available to read online exclusively on the GB Portal.
-Click here to find out how to become a member!
+Click here to find out how to become an Insider!